University campuses in NM are still no-high zones

 NMSU said its prohibition included open areas and such buildings as residence halls.

-Eastern New Mexico University in Portales and Western New Mexico University, or WNMU, in Silver City also said their campuses would remain drug-free, with the latter adding that its student handbook prohibits the use of cannabis, even for those with medical-use cards.
+Eastern New Mexico University in Portales and Western New Mexico University in Silver City also said their campuses would remain drug-free, with the latter adding that its student handbook prohibits the use of cannabis, even for those with medical-use cards.

 WNMU Vice President of Student Affairs and Enrollment Management Isaac Brundage added the university has “not historically seen many instances of marijuana use and does not anticipate a rise.”